Graduate Student and Family Housing @ Tenth and Home

 - Students can choose a roommate after successfully submitting their application.

 - Students will assign themselves to any available room in March.
-Students who do not self-assign, will be assigned by the HRL Assignments staff.
+Students who do not self-assign, will have their housing application canceled.

 - Students will have the option to assign themselves to a furnished two-bedroom apartment or a furnished one-bedroom apartment at Tenth and Home as available.

 - All rooms available to single grad students are furnished.

 - All housing is first-come, first-serve.

 - Waitlisted students can cancel their housing penalty free.

 - Is housing guaranteed for Newly Admitted Graduate students?

 Georgia Tech Housing is not guaranteed and not required for any student.
 If housing is not available, students will be able to apply to the housing waitlist by completing the housing application - it will be very clear that you are applying to the waitlist.
 Graduate housing is limited and first-come, first-serve.
 Students should research and consider off-campus housing options as well.